NaNhkNaN/trama/README.md

         trama update       <- natural language rewrites the program itself.
 ```

+trama has two faces.
+As **program.ts**, it is an artifact with a lifecycle — born (`create`), executed (`run`), evolved (`update`), self-healed (`repair`), and shared (`git clone`).
+As **a runtime**, it is the infrastructure that closes this loop — state persistence, auto-repair, version history, scaffolding, and the IPC bridge that lets programs call LLMs and tools without managing any of it themselves.
+The program is what you see.
+The runtime is what makes it live.

 This is different from other approaches:

 - **LangGraph, CrewAI, Temporal** — you write the orchestration, the agent fills in blanks.
 The human is the bottleneck, and you're locked into a framework.